Under the Hood

 AccelerationUnremarkable

-As with 'normal' ICE vehicles, this car gets better mileage on the freeway than in traffic.
+As with 'normal' ICE vehicles, this car gets better mileage on the highway than in traffic.
 Stop-and-go driving cuts into mileage, as does hard acceleration.

 EV Miles